Szybet/Yatchy/hardware/README.md

 In the kicad folder inside this directory are the design files for the yatchy v1, not yet tested

 they (PCB's) are also a bit messy, not fully profesionall, but they do the job, I hope, as I will order them

+Yes, the source files reference watchy in a few places, that's because the name "Yatchy" came after, at first this project was planned to be a small watchy fork.